canfar/docs/README.md

 * a milestone could be defined either as a user story or a list of tasks within a story
 * no milestones across repositories
 * Webhooks:
-  * http://waffle.io is a an external service using GitHub issue API that presents a typical Kanban dashboard.
+  * [Waffle](http://waffle.io) is a an external service using GitHub issue API that presents a typical Kanban dashboard.
 Milestones with the same name across different repositories can be defined and the service will recognize it.
-  * http://huboard.com is another similar service for Kanban board.
+  * [HuBoard](http://huboard.com) is another similar service for Kanban board.
 It looks too minimal, but may be some plugins are possible.

 #### Anonymous

 A user has to be registered with GitHub to file an issue to CANFAR.

-The external service http://gitreports.com/ can be used to cover the full Github CANFAR organization and allow anonymous user reports.
-Or we can also maintain the gitreports application ourselves.
-Another possibility is to integrate issue reporting with CANFAR
+The external service [GitReports](http://gitreports.com/) can be used to cover the full Github CANFAR organization and allow anonymous user reports.
+It is free, but we can also maintain the GitReports application ourselves, may be we can add LDAP signing to it instead of anonymous reports.

 #### Timing